ucsb-ds/pl-dev-team/lab/jpa03.md

 a green check, not a red X.  If there are problems there, address those as best you can before submitting.

+## Explaning the `H2-Console` and `Swagger` links.

+You may have noticed two extra links on your localhost version of the app:
+* `H2-Console` is a link that is typically only available when running on localhost.
+It provides access to database features for the database that is used when we run on localhost, which uses software called H2.
+This link can be used to bring up H2 and look directly into the database tables that are present in the application.
+* `Swagger` is a link that takes you to a special page that is automatically generated from the backend controller code.
+This page allows you to interact directly with backend api endpoint, endpoints that often (though not always) take inputs, and typically (though not always) return their responses in JSON format.

+You are encourged to take a look at each of these.
+We'll be using them extensively later in the course.

+Note that when we run our application on Dokku, we typically do *not* use H2, but a different database called Postgres, so we don't use the H2-Console there; it's typically only for when we are running on localhost.
+We will, however, sometimes enable swagger access when running on dokku.
+We'll discuss this more at a later step in the lab.

 # Step 5: Configure your app to run on Dokku

 The steps to get your app up and running on Dokku are documented here: